chamomong/Itlogg/README.md

 - 👋 Hi, I’m @gmmortera.
 In-depth learning and refreshment of knowledge is where I'm currently at. :>
-- 👀 I’m interested in learning a lot from this field but I am currently learning how to develop a game.
+- 👀 I’m interested in learning a lot from this field.
 - 🌱 I’m currently learning as a trainee under Vauldex Tech.
-- 💞️ I’m looking to collaborate on game development and software development
+- 💞️ I’m looking to collaborate on game development and software development.
 - 📫 How to reach me email: gfmmortera@gmail.com, phone: 09393719891

 <!---